tegansnyder/Laravel-Guard/readme.md

 )
 ```

-That's it.
+That's it!
 Run `php artisan` to view the three new Guard commands:

 - **guard:make** - Create a new Guardfile, and specify desired preprocessors
 - **guard:watch** - Begin watching filesystem for changes, and run tests